All Episodes

 And there's nothing conservative about sticking somebody else with the bill.

-No, that you're absolutely right about that.
+No, you're absolutely right about that.

-Uh many questions come to mind.
+Many questions come to mind.

-Uh is there any and we we don't have time in this segment for you to answer them, but just mull this over and and also our Rush Limbaugh show uh listeners have questions and they will be uh offering those to us in just a moment.
+Is there any, and we don't have time in this segment for you to answer them, but just mull this over.

 Or was it Kit?

-Did one of you saw me I was there I was just picking through the stack there.
+I was just picking through the stack there.

-Check the security tape.
+They'll check the security tape.

-And I want to get to your calls at 1 800 28282 1800 28282.
+And I want to get to your calls at 1-800-282-2882, 1-800-282-2882.

 Sure.

-Uh the pleasant surprise in the new law is that it actually actually allows some significant deregulation of the health insurance market.
+The pleasant surprise in the new law is that it actually allows some significant deregulation of the health insurance market that seems to have been overlooked.

-For example, one of the key concessions that Romney was able to wring out of the Democratic legislature was the uh a radical reduction in state health benefit mandates for health plans sold to young people.
+For example, one of the key concessions that Romney was able to wring out of the Democratic legislature was a radical reduction in state health benefit mandates for health plans sold to young people.

-Well that makes it much more affordable for young people.
+Well, that makes it much more affordable for young people.

-A second thing that he did, he was able to get the legislature to agree to a two year moratorium on any new additions of mandates on health insurance.
+A second thing that he did, he was able to get the legislature to agree to a two-year moratorium on any new additions of mandates on health insurance.

-He did that plus he added more flexibility in the insurance market.
+He did that, plus he added more flexibility in the insurance market.

-The government of Massachusetts now estimates that the average premium uh for uh for individuals in Massachusetts will decline from roughly three hundred dollars to about a hundred and ninety four dollars uh per month now that is a big change.
+The government of Massachusetts now estimates that the average premium for individuals in Massachusetts will decline from roughly $300 to about $194 per month.

 So they don't even sell insurance in that market.